tonethar/IGME-230-GDD-2017-Fall/projects/project3.md

-# Project 3 - Game or Experience
+# Project 3 - Sprite-based Game or Experience
 Using PixiJS, create an interactive game or experience.